Manniacalifornica/j5onrf-waybar-dots/README.md

 </p>
 </details>

   - This is a demo template.
-Fix it to work on your system
+Fix it to work on your system.

   - Arch and [ML4W](https://github.com/mylinuxforwork/dotfiles)